redis/docs/content/operate/rs/release-notes/rs-7-4-2-releases/_index.md

 - RS61676: Full chain certificate update fails if any certificate in the chain does not have a Common Name (CN).

 - RS119958: The `debuginfo` script fails with the error `/bin/tar: Argument list too long` if there are too many RocksDB log files.
+This issue only affects clusters with Auto Tiering.

 - RS122570: REST API `POST /crdbs` responds with a confusing error message if the cluster does not have the requested CRDB-compatible module that complies with the requested featureset.